AdrienCorenflos/parallel-ps/README.md

 This is the companion code to the paper "De-Sequentialized Monte Carlo: a parallel-in-time particle smoother", by Adrien Corenflos, Nicolas Chopin, and Simo Särkkä.
 Pre-print is available on ArXiv at https://arxiv.org/abs/2202.02264.
+The full paper is published at JMLR https://www.jmlr.org/papers/v23/22-0140.html.
+Please cite this version.

 ## Quick description